lucia2007/tennis_buddies/README.md

 - The user could get a confirmation email when their reservation is coming up.
 - When the user approached the booking system from the calendar, they can clearly see which courts are available.
 However, when they are editing their booking, they don't see anymore which courts are free on the new desired date/time combination.
 In the future, the user should be either taken back to the calendar or get some suggestion about which courts are free so they wouldn't have to keep guessing.
 Maybe the user should be able to just edit the opponents and when they want to change the date/time or court, they would have to cancel the booking and add a new one through the calendar link.
 - The booking calendar could display who the owner/opponents are for a particular booking instead of just "Booked".
+- A member of staff should be able to create any number of bookings on a given day, in case of a special ocasion or event taking place in the club.
+A staff member would have a priority for booking and would be able to make bookings more in advance than a regular user.

 In order to book a courts, the user must have a registered account and must be signed in.